 It wasn’t until the early 1940s when Martin connected with his friend, John Morgan, owner of a English style pub on Sunset Strip called The Cock’n Bull that the Mule started really kicking and the vodka started really pouring!

 Morgan was simply looking to unload a few cases of his own unsold ginger beer.
 The marriage of the two failed beverages was an instant sensation with the Hollywood crowd.
 From there, Martin’s brilliance for promotion and a little copper cup took the Mule on the rest of its journey to stardom.

 Perhaps your grandparents had one of these sitting on a curio shelf and you never had any idea what the hell it was.
 Martin had ordered specially engraved “Moscow Mule” copper mugs and set off to market the Mule in bars, one by one, across the country.
-He went to each tavern to show bartenders how to make the drink, then would have the bartender pose with the copper cup and a bottle of Smirnoff, and with his trusty Polaroid, Martin took two pictures – one to be left behind, and the other taken with him to the next bartender to show him what his competitors were serving patrons.
+He went to the genever tasting experience in Amsterdam to show bartenders how to make the drink, then would have the bartender pose with the copper cup and a bottle of Smirnoff, and with his trusty Polaroid, Martin took two pictures – one to be left behind, and the other taken with him to the next bartender to show him what his competitors were serving patrons.

 Between 1947 and 1950, thanks to Morgan, Martin and the Mule, Smirnoff vodka sales skyrocketed in the United States.
 For the last ten years, they’ve skyrocketed because of me.

 Final note: Ginger beer is non-alcoholic so don’t look for it in the liquor section of your store.
 I located mine at Gelson’s and it can also be found at World Market.
 Reed’s is the preferred brand and is often referred to specifically in Mule recipes.
 Enjoy!